-General economic conditions may affect our net revenue and harm our business.
+The deteriorating global economic conditions may further affect our net revenue and harm our business.

 As our business has expanded globally, we have become increasingly subject to the risks arising from adverse changes in domestic and global economic and political conditions.
-Economic growth in the United States continued to slow in the first half of fiscal 2009.
-If economic growth in the United States continues to slow, or if other countries' economies slow, many customers may delay or reduce technology purchases.
-This could result in reductions in sales of our products, longer sales cycles, slower adoption of new technologies and increased price competition.
-In addition, weakness in the end-user market could negatively affect the cash flow of our distributors and resellers who could, in turn, delay paying their obligations to us, which would increase our credit risk exposure and cause delays in our recognition of revenue on future sales to these customers.
-Any of these events would likely harm our business, results of operations and financial condition.
+Global economic conditions have deteriorated over the past several quarters, particularly during our most recent fiscal quarter that ended on October 31, 2008.
+This has led to our customers deferring purchases in response to tighter credit and negative financial news.
+These factors have negatively impacted our business.
+If global economic conditions continue to deteriorate, or our customers continue to perceive uncertainty in global economic conditions, many of our customers may further delay or reduce their technology purchases.
+This could result in further reductions in sales of our products, longer sales cycles, slower adoption of new technologies and increased price competition.
+In addition, continued weakness in the end-user market could further negatively affect the cash flow of our distributors and resellers who could, in turn, delay paying their obligations to us, which would increase our credit risk exposure and cause delays in our recognition of revenue on future sales to these customers.
+This negative effect on cash flow could also cause us to take an impairment charge on some of our long-term assets.